ssquantum/PyDex/docs/README.md

 	- Save a multirun parameters file with the variable list and associated run numbers.
 Save the plot data from each of the image analysis windows.
 Reset the signals to show that the multirun has finished.

 You can queue up multiruns: the parameters displayed in the multirun editor are saved to a list and to a file when the master window passes the command to run a multirun.
 You can use the display to create another multirun.
+Note that the next multirun will only start if the multirun queue window is closed.

 ## Atom Checker